jpmor/site/sitewiki/quotes.md

 `- William Cronon`

+> The history of Capitalism is the subordination of the country to the town.

+`- Leon Trotsky`

 > A great city, whose image dwells in the memory of man, is the type of
 > some great idea.